circleguard/circlecore/README.md

 ### More Generally

 The much more flexible way to use circleguard is to make your own Check object and run circleguard with that.
-This allows for mixing different types of Replay objects - comparing local .osr's to online replays - as well as the liberty to instantiate the Replay objects yourself and use your ownReplay subclasses.
+This allows for mixing different types of Replay objects - comparing local .osr's to online replays - as well as the liberty to instantiate the Replay objects yourself and use your own Replay subclasses.
 See [Advanced Usage](#subclassing-replay) for more on subclassing.

 ```python
 from circleguard import *